American History (Focus on Exploring America, Colonies)

 In year five we take a break from the chronological study of history and study non-European cultures.
 The focus is on geography as well.
 We loosely follow Sonlight’s year five booklist; but you will see that I have made quite a few changes, and additions.

 The World history cycle starts over in year six with Ancient Egypt, Greece and Rome.
-And in year seven the student enters the House of Education which continues the study of world history by moving on to medieval times using many original sources..
+And in year seven the student continues the study of world history by moving on to medieval times using living books and many original sources..

 I believe Charlotte Mason’s educational theory is a classical model of education but 'pre-Dorothy Sayers.'
 If you would like to read more about this, I highly recommend the following sources as starting points: